TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Books
 *   Investigations

+*   Trump, McConnell Set Goals, Limits for 2018
 *   Dems See a Path to House Majority in California Races
-*   Trump, McConnell Set Goals, Limits for 2018
-*   Trump: With Repeal of Mandate, Obamacare Is Essentially Over
+*   Rooney: Federal Agencies Need to Be "Purged" of "Deep State" Bias
 *   Dems Struggle to Rally Against Republican Court Confirmations
 *   Democrats See Tax Bill as Issue to Run On in 2018
 *   Presidential Job Approval